sy2002/QNICE-FPGA/dist_kit/README.md

 * Native QNICE assembler:

-  * sysdef.asm: Command shortcuts (RET, NOP, SYSCALL), register short names (PC, SR, SP), addresses for memory mapped I/O of peripheral devices, commonly used constants.
+  * `sysdef.asm`: Command shortcuts (RET, NOP, SYSCALL), register short names (PC, SR, SP), addresses for memory mapped I/O of peripheral devices, commonly used constants.

-  * monitor.def: Addresses of operating system routines that can be used in SYSCALLs.
+  * `monitor.def`: Addresses of operating system routines that can be used in SYSCALLs.

 * VASM:

-  * sysdef.vasm: Addresses for memory mapped I/O, commonly usd constants.
+  * `sysdef.vasm`: Addresses for memory mapped I/O, commonly used constants.

-  * qnice-conv.vasm: Convenience macros aka command shortcuts (RET, NOP, SYSCALL).
+  * `qnice-conv.vasm`: Convenience macros aka command shortcuts (RET, NOP, SYSCALL).

-  * monitor.vdef: Addresses of operating system routines that can be used in SYSCALLs.
+  * `monitor.vdef`: Addresses of operating system routines that can be used in SYSCALLs.

 * C:

-  * sysdef.h: Addresses for memory mapped I/O, commonly used constants.
+  * `sysdef.h`: Addresses for memory mapped I/O, commonly used constants.

-  * qmon-ep.h Addresses of operating system routines.
+  * `qmon-ep.h`: Addresses of operating system routines.
 Since they sometimes have other call semantics than the C-QMON ABI, you should normally not use qmon-ep.h directly, but use the Standard C Library instead.
-    If you need to use the monitor library functions directly, then preferably use the wrappers in c/qnice/monitor-lib/include/qmon.h
+    If you need to use the monitor library functions directly, then preferably use the wrappers in `c/qnice/monitor-lib/include/qmon.h`.